This is one of my favorite chocolate chip cookie recipes — especially when I’m in the mood for big, chewy, flat chocolate chunk cookies.

 The recipe calls for dark brown sugar rather than light (or a mix of the two) and pastry or cake flour rather than all-purpose.
 The picture above was made with cake flour, while the picture below was made with Bob’s Red Mill whole wheat pastry flour.
 For the butter I like using European style, but regular unsalted butter works just fine.
 Both cookies in the photos were made with store brand butter.

 For this recipe you really need a scale.
-You can get by without one, but the cookies might not be exactly the same, as I used the weights rather than the volumes.
-For accuracy it is always better to weigh major ingredients like flour and brown sugar.
+You can get by without one, but the cookies might not be exactly the same since I used the weights rather than the volumes.

 - 1 1/2 teaspoon vanilla